FAIRmat-NFDI/pynxtools/docs/how-tos/create-nexus-files-by-python.md

 7. The uppercase notation of "**INSTRUMENT**" means:

-    1. You can give INSTRUMENT any name, such as "abc" or "Raman\_setup".
+    1. You can give INSTRUMENT [almost](https://manual.nexusformat.org/datarules.html) any name, such as "abc" or "Raman\_setup" (see "regex" or regular expression).

     2. You can create as many groups with the class NXinstrument as you want.
 Their names have to be different.

-    3. For more information see the [NeXus rules](<https://github.com/FAIRmat-NFDI/pynxtools/blob/master/docs/learn/nexus-rules.md>)
+    3. For more information see the [NeXus rules](../learn/nexus-rules.md)

 The respective python code to implement a NXinstrument class (or equivalently in python group) with the name "experiment\_setup\_1" is: